February 16, 2026

 We want to look at it from a different angle and ask, what is the US?
 Is Trump's USA the same as, for example, Obama's USA?
 Why should the world suffer this severe bipolarism and uncertainty, depending on who the US elects?

-How is it that one leader who we, the rest of the world, never voted for, decides whether we, the rest of the world, gain or lose territory? occupy or be occupied? live or die?
+How is it that one man who we, the rest of the world, never voted for, single-handedly decides whether we, the rest of the world, gain or lose territory? occupy or be occupied? live or die?
 Never mind us, does this leader even truly represent their own people?

 We don't mean to single out the US.
 Of the 5 permanent members of the UNSC, it can be said that 2 are fairly democratic (France and UK), 2 are not quite (Russia and China), and then there's the US, which is its own beast.